Documentation

 WebMCP

-Lattis registers itself as a WebMCP provider on lattis.dev, so any browser that implements the draft WebMCP API (Chrome 146+ Origin Trial as of 2026-04) sees Lattis tools without any client configuration.
-An agent running inside the browser while the user is on lattis.dev can call our tools directly.
+Sitedex registers itself as a WebMCP provider on sitedex.dev, so any browser that supports the WebMCP API sees Sitedex tools without client setup.
+An agent running in a browser tab on sitedex.dev can call our tools directly.

 ToolWhat it does